alexmdodge/seek-and-sync/README.md

   // you know your module won't be moved to place within the parent project.
   "parent_path": "/path",

+  // The default parent branch to pull from.
+The sync operation will confirm the
+  // default and give you the option to change if desired.
+  "parent_branch": false,

+  // Provides an option for a revert call for non git directories.
+It only stores
+  // the most recent sync operation.
+Disabled when git is available.
+  "backup": false,

   // This project defaults to managing the projects with Git.
 If you're not
   // using Git and would simply prefer to manage the projects without version
   // control then set this flag to false.
   "git": true,

-  // Before syncing or pushing to the parent project "git_check": false,

-  // Could add feature for managing default branches to ensure proper data "default_branch": false,
 }
 ```